20 Must-Have Healthy Boundaries In Marriage

 While some people may adjust to the change, others may not and begin blaming others.
 Boundaries make us secure and safeguard us from any threats.
 If someone does not respect our privacy and space, they may walk away or begin to separate themselves from you and the relationship.

 Maintaining healthy boundaries in marriage helps maintain the love and balance in the relationship.
 When you are happy, you tend to think clearer and resolve the conflicts better.
 While some boundaries are naturally present in any relationship, a few more might be needed based on your and your partner’s needs.
-These are the emotional and physical boundaries we think every relationship might need at some time.
-If you feel the same, try to implement them in your relationship whenever necessary.
+Sometimes, compromise in a relationship is also essential, as it allows both partners to meet each other’s needs while respecting boundaries.
+These are some emotional and physical boundaries every relationship might need at some time.
+Try to implement them in your relationship whenever necessary.
 Discuss with your partner in advance to maintain healthy boundaries without many conflicts.

 Infographic: Boundaries Every Marriage Needs